-Network Drive Control has no limit to the number of networks or drives that can be configured, and drive letters can be redundant.
-An example of this would be if one network you like a resource to be mapped to drive, and on a different network you'd like to have a different resource also mapped to the same, you can configure Network Drive Control to do so.
+Network Drive Control has no limit to the number of networks or drives configured, and drive letters can be redundant.
+An example of this would be if one network you like a resource to be mapped to drive, and on a different network, you'd like to have a different resource also mapped to the same; you can configure Network Drive Control to do so.

 Network Drive Control utilizes Windows features built into Windows Vista through 10 and supports drive mapping via Server Message Block, Common Internet File System, Netbios, and WebDAV.